systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 ## Contribution Schedules

-The **'Contribution Schedules'** window lists all the contribution schedules generated in the system to date.
+The **Contribution Schedules** window lists all the contribution schedules generated in the system to date.
 Through the window, a new contribution schedule can be generated and emailed to establishments or downloaded among other operations.
 See screenshot below:

 <img  alt="Contribution Billing" width="99%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image40.jpg">